Overview

 Now you can start writing.
 Please ensure that you use proper grammar and paragraph structures, as well as using line breaks where appropriate, as the AI will use these when generating.
 This goes for both Projects and Speech Synthesis, but it is even more important in Projects for optimal results.

 If you want to convert the entire chapter in one go, you can click the convert button in the upper right corner.
-This will open a window where you can choose to convert either your entire project or individual chapters.
+This will open a page where you can choose to convert either your entire project or individual chapters.
 You can also download the entire project or individual chapters.
-Even after converting the whole chapter, you can still go back and generate sections of the book that you are happy with before downloading the entire thing.
+Even after converting the whole chapter, you can still go back and regenerate sections of the book that you are not happy with before downloading the entire thing.
 However, if you make any changes, you will need to press convert once again for the changes to be reflected in the whole book, so you can download the entire chapter.

 After the conversion of either a whole project or individual chapters has finished, you will be able to see these conversions by clicking “Versions” next to either the project or the individual chapters.
 You can then download the different versions.